Updated July 2020

 Your campsite isn’t going to have lighting…that’s just a fact.
 So unless you want to drain your car battery using your headlights, you’re gonna need some form of lighting.
 You can go one of two ways when it comes to camp lighting.
 You can opt for a hands-free headlamp or some sort of ambient lighting such as a lantern.
+Two years ago my sister gave me this solar-powered blow-up lantern and it’s my favorite.
 Sure a flashlight can be handy, but give me a lantern or a headlamp any day.

 Cooking & Eating

 There are ways around needing to bring an entire kitchen (you could go the meal bar route, bring a cooler and only eat cold meals or utilize your campfire), but chances are you’re going to need at least a few things to get your meals up and running.
 You probably have most of what you need in your house already and since you’re car camping the weight doesn’t even matter so pack it in!
 Here’s a quick list to jog your memory:

 - Mugs or insulated tumbler for coffee or tea

 - Coffee maker (check out this page for all my coffee recommendations)